sbernauer/breakwater/README.md

 * `alpha` (disabled by default): Respect alpha values during `PX` commands.
 Disabled by default as this can cause performance degradation.
 * `binary-set-pixel` (disabled by default): Allows use of the `PB` command.
 * `binary-sync-pixels`(disabled by default): Allows use of the `PXMULTI` command.
+* `count-pixels` (disabled by default): Count the number of pixels each IP has set and expose it as Prometheus metric `breakwater_pixels`.
+  Turning this feature on has a big performance impact!

 To e.g. turn the VNC server off, build with